 Today people use computers to perform many tasks formerly done with other tools.
 Computers have replaced typewriters for creating and modifying documents.
-They've surpassed electromechanical calculators as the best way to do math.
+They've surpassed calculators as the best way to do math.
 They've also replaced millions of pieces of paper, file folders, and file cabinets as the principal storage medium for important information.
 Compared with those old tools, of course, computers do much more, much faster - and with greater accuracy.
 These increased benefits do come at a cost, however: Computer users no longer have direct physical access to their data.

 When computers occasionally fail, office workers may wonder whether computerization really improved anything at all.
 In the old days, a manila file folder "crashed" only if you dropped it - then you merely knelt down, picked up the papers, and put them back in the folder.
 Barring earthquakes or other major disasters, file cabinets never "went down," and they never gave you an error message.
 A hard-drive crash is another matter entirely: You can't "pick up" lost bits and bytes.
 Mechanical, electrical, and human failures can make your data go away into the Great Beyond, never to return.
+Backing up your data frequently is one thing you can do to enhance your peace of mind.
+Another thing you can do is store your data in the cloud and let your cloud provider do the backing up.